Here’s an extreme way to cut your car insurance rates: Move.

 The best way to lower your car insurance premium

-If a move to Vermont sounds a bit too “chilly” for you, fear not: There are more practical ways to slash your car insurance rates.
+If a move to Maine sounds a bit too “chilly” for you, fear not: There are more practical ways to slash your car insurance rates.
 Chief among them is shopping around.

 You can do this yourself or sit back and let someone else do it for you.